TheEaterr/nixos-config/README.md

 </a>
 </div>

-This is my NixOS and home manager configuration⚙️, for both NixOS native hosts or standard machines through home manager.
+This is my Hyprland and catpuccin powered NixOS ❄️ and home manager 🏠 configuration ⚙️, for both NixOS native hosts 💻 or standard machines 🌐 through home manager.

 It features:
 - ❄️ A completely deterministic and reproducible environment using Nix with flakes enabled.
 - 💧 A fully featured Hyprland configuration.
-- 🐱 Theming fully parametrized by catpuccin flavor and accent, using catpuccin.nix and base16.
+- 🐱 Theming fully parametrized by catpuccin flavor and accent, using [`catpuccin.nix`](https://github.com/catppuccin/nix) and [`base16`](https://github.com/SenchoPens/base16.nix).
 - 🌒 Live theme switching capabilities, for both local and remote hosts.
-- 🔒 Secret management using another private repository and sops-nix.
+- 🔒 Secret management using another private repository and [`sops-nix`](https://github.com/Mic92/sops-nix).
 - 📖 Justfile powered commands for easy management.

 <div align="center">